minjaekangdev/MiVet/README.md

 MiVet is an MVP and due to the propreitary nature of the code I can only provide code snippets of my code.

-This repository contains SQL, .NET, and REACT code for the user login/register features as well as the Google Analytics service.
+This repository contains SQL, .NET, and REACT code for the user login/register features as well as the Google Analytics service